facebookresearch/videoalignment/README.md

 This repository contains the code of different video alignment algorithms, to reproduce some of the results of the paper [LAMV: Learning to Align and Match Videos with Kernelized Temporal Layers](#lamv).

+Facebook also open-sourced a [C++ version of TMK](https://github.com/facebook/ThreatExchange/tree/master/hashing/tmk), see [this post](https://newsroom.fb.com/news/2019/08/open-source-photo-video-matching/) for more information.

 ## Installation

 Use the [environment.yml](environment.yml) file to create a conda environment with the required packages: